jwcook23/mssql_dataframe/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/jwcook23/mssql_dataframe)

+A general data engineering package for Python pandas dataframes and Microsoft SQL Server / Azure SQL Database.

-Provides efficient mechanisms for updating and merging from Python dataframes into Transact-SQL tables.
+Provides efficient mechanisms for updating and merging from Python dataframes into SQL tables.
 This is accomplished by utilizing the fast_executemany feature of pyodbc to quickly insert into a source SQL temporary table, and then updating/merging into a target SQL table from that temporary table.

-In practice this module may be useful for updating models, web scraping, or general data engineering tasks.

 ## Samples